enricorizzi-cmd/MagSuite/README.md

 ### Render

-Deploying on [Render](https://render.com) (single Node service serving API and frontend) requires the following configuration:
+Deploying on [Render](https://render.com) follows the project's golden rule: **a single Render web service** is responsible for serving the backend API, the built frontend, and connecting to the database.

+Golden rule details:
+- One web service only (no separate FE/BE services).
+- The Dockerfile at `backend/Dockerfile` builds the Vue app and copies the output to `./public` within the same container.
+- The same service holds all environment variables for DB/Supabase and runtime configuration.

+Required configuration:

 - **Dockerfile path:** `backend/Dockerfile` (build context = repo root)
 - **Health check path:** `/health`
 - **Environment variables:** `DATABASE_URL`, `ACCESS_SECRET`, `REFRESH_SECRET`, `SSO_SECRET`, `API_KEY`, `FILE_ENCRYPTION_KEY`, `ALERT_EMAIL` (optional), `BATCH_STRATEGY` (optional), `SUPABASE_URL`, `SUPABASE_ANON_KEY`, `SUPABASE_SERVICE_ROLE`, `VAPID_PUBLIC`, `VAPID_PRIVATE`, `SENTRY_DSN`, `CORS_ORIGIN`, `VITE_API_URL`.
 If using Supabase pooling (6543) set `SUPABASE_CA_CERT` to the base64 of your DB CA. If using direct (5432), include `?sslmode=require` in `DATABASE_URL`.
 - **Blueprint (optional):** a starter `render.yaml` is included.
-You can import it in Render → New + → Blueprint from Repo.
-Fill secrets after import.
+It defines a single `web` service using the Dockerfile above.
+Import it in Render → New + → Blueprint from Repo and fill secrets after import.

 To audit a deployed service with Render API, create a Personal Access Token in Render (Account → API Keys) and run: